This post may include affiliate links, please read our disclaimer.

 Tasmania may be a relatively small island, but it’s packed full of spectacular free camping areas as well as stunning scenery, magical wilderness areas and some of the best beaches in the world.

-We toured Tassie during Christmas 2016 and January 2017 and stayed in some beautiful camp areas, many of them free.
+We toured Tassie during summer for 5 weeks and stayed in some beautiful camp areas, many of them free.
 Please keep in mind that the free status of these sites may change, though the sites below have been used for free camping over many years – so hopefully, that will remain for many more years and generations to come.
+Free camping in Australia will save so much money, those savings can then be spent on other adventures!

-We do not mind booking into regular campsites of course, though there is something added about the freedom of choosing a spot and taking ‘pot-luck’ in finding somewhere fabulous!
+We do not mind booking into regular campsites of course, though there is something extra special about the freedom of choosing a camping spot and taking ‘pot-luck’ in finding somewhere fabulous!

 - Download the Wiki Camps AU App – it costs a small amount and is invaluable!